 The certification fee for confinement site manure applicators is $100 paid once every three years.
 In addition to the certification fee, applicators are charged an education fee each time they attend a training session or take a test.
 For more information, see the confinement site manure applicator fact sheet.
-For a list of training locations and dates see the Manure Applicators Certification Program.
-To schedule a training session, contact your county Extension office.
+For a list of training locations and dates see Extension's Manure Applicators Certification Program.
+To schedule a training session, contact your county Extension & Outreach office.
 To schedule a testing time, contact one of the DNR field offices.

 - Commercial Manure Applicator Service Representatives

 Commercial manure applicators are representatives of a commercial manure applicator service.
 The applicator must be certified on an annual basis and the company must be licensed annually.
 Commercial manure services and representatives must be certified regardless of the source of the manure (confinement or open feedlot) or the size of operation.

 For the one-year commercial certification program, the commercial manure service representative may qualify for certification by taking a three-hour training session, by passing a test or by watching a three-hour training video.
 A statewide training session for commercial applicators is offered early in January via satellite downlink.